Manufacturers Must Find Ways to Attract New Employees to the Industry

 Manufacturing and the Growth of Virtual Reality

 Speaking of technology, the work of virtual reality (VR) is making its way into the manufacturing industry.
 GE has used VR to attract millennials to ensure them that manufacturing is not an old deceased industry.
 GE has taken VR on the road to job fairs across the country.
 Students get to wear VR gear and experience firsthand, the newest locomotive that GE has created as it speeds across mountainous roads.
 Not really your style?
-You can also get on board GE’s oil and gas recovery machine and learn how U.S. gets its resources.
+You can also get on board GE’s oil and gas recovery machine and learn how the U.S. gets its resources.

 Is Your Manufacturing Company Looking to the Future?